PeterResutik/bme307/docs/workflow.md

 ???+ question "Question(s):"
     1. Explore the different distance metrics and the corresponding PCoA plots generated.
 What are the similarities and differences?
-    2. Now focus on the weighted and the unweighted unifrac distance matrix.
-Are there significant differences across the groups?
+    2. Now focus on the weighted and the unweighted unifrac distance matrices.
+Are there significant differences across the groups with these distance matrices?